Almost everyone gets back pain at some time, but staying active, with the help of chiropractic treatment, may well be the best solution.

 The spine consists of 24 vertebrae with discs between them.
-In the spinal canal run the spinal cord and a set of two spinal nerves exits at each vertebra.
-Between each vertebra there are two joints (facet joints), there are ligaments for passive support and several layers of muscles for active support.
-This makes it a strong but also flexible structure allowing us mobility and at the same time gives good protection for the spinal cord and nerves.
+In the spinal canal run the spinal cord and a set of two spinal nerves which exit at each vertebra.
+Between each vertebra there are two joints (facet joints), there are ligaments for passive support, and several layers of muscles for active support.
+This makes it a strong but also flexible structure allowing us mobility and at the same time giving good protection for the spinal cord and nerves.

 Well the sensation of pain is a protective mechanism and without it we would constantly hurt ourselves without knowing it.
-And that would lead to irreparable injury and therefore ultimately a serious threat to our survival.
+That would lead to irreparable injury and ultimately a serious threat to our survival.

 The distribution of pain nerves is not equal over the body.
-The greater the risk of injury to a body part the more pain fibres there are.
-For example, our fingers and toes are more sensitive to pain and temperature than for example our torso.
+The greater the risk of injury to a body part the more pain fibers there are.
+For example, our fingers and toes are more sensitive to pain and temperature than our torso.

-Essentially, the spine is a long chain of joints which are protected by ligaments and muscles and if some of the links stiffen up through injuries or anatomical changes it makes other links move more to compensate and eventually the overuse of the flexible joints cause pain through sprain.
-Most injuries are caused by what is called recurrent micro-trauma, it means many small repetitive injuries, until the proverbial 'last straw'.
-That is why people often hurt themselves doing very trivial things such as bending to pick up a pen, and they hurt themselves before they even get to lift the pen.
-This can happen through fairly trivial activities.
-It does not have to involve heavy lifting, it is more often caused by awkward movements.
-Maybe things that you have done a hundred times before.
+Essentially, the spine is a long chain of joints which are protected by ligaments and muscles.
+If some of the links stiffen up through injuries or anatomical changes it makes other links move more to compensate and eventually the overuse of the flexible joints cause pain through sprain.
+Most injuries are caused by what is called recurrent micro-trauma, or many small repetitive injuries, until the proverbial 'last straw'.
+That is why people often hurt themselves doing very trivial things such as bending to pick up a pen.
+In reality, they hurt themselves before they even lifted the pen.
+Injuries do not have to involve heavy lifting, they are more often caused by awkward movements, maybe things that you have done a hundred times before.

-If you suffer recurrent episodes of spinal pain it is usually a sign of what chiropractors would refer to as a functional 'instability'.
-When you get a join or ligament sprain the healing create scar tissue as part of the normal healing process.
+If you suffer recurrent episodes of spinal pain it is usually a sign of what chiropractors would refer to as a 'functional instability'.
+When you get a join or ligament sprain the body creates scar tissue as part of the normal healing process.
 Scar tissue is less elastic and breaks more easily.
-It has been shown that injuries leave the deeper muscles weakened, permanently, even after the pain has gone.
+It has been shown that injuries leave the deeper muscles weakened permanently, even after the pain has gone.
 The only way to make the muscle recover is to do specific exercises (see Spinal rehabilitation).

-The nerve endings that are embedded in the ligaments that send signals to the motor control part of your nervous system are also affected when you get an injury and that impairs their ability to warn the active stability system (the muscles) to respond to protect the joints and ligaments.
+The nerve endings that are embedded in the ligaments that send signals to the motor control part of your nervous system are also affected when you get an injury.
+That impairs their ability to warn the active stability system (the muscles) to respond to protect the joints and ligaments.